©2011, O'Reilly Media, Inc.

 A sought-after public speaker on data-driven innovation and the impact of technology on society, Alistair has founded and run a variety of conferences, including Cloud Connect, Bitnorth, and the International Startup Festival.
 He’s the chair O’Reilly’s Strata + Hadoop World conference.
 He has written several books on technology and business, including the best-selling Lean Analytics.

 Alistair tries to mitigate chronic ADD by writing...
 Read More.

 Having won a few awards for his Guardian work, he’s recently been given the chance to build a small team aimed at pushing the boundaries of interactive news development.
 This has led to a series of talks at conferences and user groups around the UK and the US.

-Ted Dunning is Chief Application Architect at MapR Technologies and committer and PMC member for the Apache Mahout project.
-He contributing to the Mahout clustering, classification and matrix decomposition algorithms.
-He was the chief architect behind the MusicMatch, (now Yahoo Music) and Veoh recommendation systems and built fraud detection systems for ID Analytics.
+Ted Dunning is chief application architect at MapR Technologies and a committer and PMC member for the Apache Mahout project.
+He contributed to the Mahout clustering, classification, and matrix decomposition algorithms.
+He was the chief architect behind the MusicMatch (now Yahoo Music) and Veoh recommendation systems, and built fraud detection systems for ID Analytics.

 Jonathan is CTO and co-founder at DataStax.
 Prior to DataStax, Jonathan worked extensively with Apache Cassandra while employed at Racksace.
 Prior to Rackspace, Jonathan built a multi-petabyte, scalable storage system based on Reed-Solomon encoding for backup provider Mozy.
 In addition to his work with DataStax, Jonathan is project chair of Apache Cassandra.